sudeepdino008/sudeepdino008.github.io/_posts/2020-07-20-reading-embed-pods-framework-script.markdown

 category: engineering
 ---

 Cocoapods is a resounding name in the world of iOS development.
 It's a dependency manager for Swift/Objc projects.
-On doing a `pod install` it does a couple of thinking including a new build phase called 'Embed Pods Framework' in your existing project.
+On doing a `pod install` it does a couple of things including a new build phase called 'Embed Pods Framework' in your existing project.

 This build phase essentially executes a script - **Pods-\<AppName\>-frameworks.sh**.
 I've been wondering what it does and started to read it.
 It turned out to be a light read, but I picked up a few things along the way.
 What follows is a little summary.
 There will be a few digressions about things discovered while reading the script.